Class 10 Exam > Class 10 Notes > Science Class 10 > Practice Questions: Electricity

 Class 10 Science Chapter 11 Practice Question Answers - Electricity

 12. Three identical bulbs are connected in parallel with a battery.
 The current drawn from the battery is 6A.
-If one of the bulb gets fused, what will be the total current drawn from the battery ?
+If one of the bulb gets fused, what will be the total current drawn from the battery?

 13. A uniform wire of resistance R is cut into three equal pieces, and these pieces are joined in parallel.
-What is the resistance of the combination ?
+What is the resistance of the combination?

-14. Consider the circuit shown in figure.
+14. Consider the circuit shown in the figure.
 The voltmeter on the left reads 10V and that on the right reads 8V.
 Find (a) The current through the resistance R, (b) the value of R, and (c) the potential difference across the battery.

 Class 10 Science Chapter 11 Practice Question Answers - Electricity